keshav-c/enumerable-methods/README.md

 # Enumerable Methods

-This project involves creating my own implementation of the `Enumerable` class methods from the Ruby core library.
+This project involves creating my own implementation of the `Enumerable` module methods from the Ruby core library.
 The following methods are implemented:

-- `my_each`
+- `my_each`: Yields successive members of the collection.
 - `my_each_with_index`
 - `my_select`
 - `my_all`